ChurchSafety Logo and homepage linkPencil

 The general principles of manual handling are:

-3. As part of the risk assessment, put into place measures to reduce the risk, hence prevent harm to people
+3. As part of the risk assessment, put into place measures to reduce the risk, hence preventing harm to people

 There are four main areas that need to be considered in any Manual Handling assessment, which can be summarised as: load, individual, environment and task.
 These are summarised below.